dfisher95350/dfisher95350.github.io/repositories/index.md

 # My Repositories

-I have a number of **private repositories** for self-study, etc. Here's a summary of those.
+I have a number of **private repositories** for self-study, etc. These repositories reflect both my technical experience and technical interests.

+What follows is an overview.

+## General

+- notebook - A repository of documents and notes on general topics in technology: concepts, patterns, providers, resources, standards, and tools.
+Also contains general information on data science, data stores, and data structures.

 ## Dev